Trend Analysis: What is it Used for in HR?

 What’s the difference?

-Qualitative – based purely on data so removes much of the subjectivity from the process.
-Quantitative – uses a more subjective approach based on the evidence gathered – usually by way of interviews and the like more than figures.
+Qualitative – Uses a more subjective approach based on the evidence gathered , usually by way of interviews and the like more than figures.

-Trend analysis keeps the focus on hard facts and removes the possibility of subjective or ‘vested interest’ remedies.
-For instance, management might overestimate labour needs in the pursuit of hitting targets so risking profitability.
+Trend analysis focuses on hard facts and removes the possibility of subjective or “vested interest” remedies.
+For example, management might overestimate labour needs in order to meet targets, which could jeopardise profitability.

 trend analysis in HR